pkitlas/Personal-Website/content/home/experience.md

   location = "Princeton, NJ"
   date_start = "2021-02-01"
   date_end = ""
-  description = """NES and HIS seminar co-taught with Skyler Anderson."""
+  description = """Near Eastern Studies and History seminar co-taught with Skyler Anderson.
+We examine how 'Western' and 'Islamic' civilizations have been represented in the past and interrogate whether 'civilization' is still a useful category of analysis"""

 [[experience]]
   title = "Princeton Univeristy, Assistant in Instruction"